singh-man/books/crackingTheCoding/16_moderate.md

 **Second Attempt (Nondeterministic Number of Calls)**

 As soon as we've allowed for a while loop, our work gets much easier.
 We just need to generate a range of values where each value is equally likely (and where the range has at least seven elements).
 If we can do this, then we can discard the elements greater than the previous multiple of 7, and mod the rest of them by 7.
-This will get us a value within the range of Oto 6, with each value being equally likely.
+This will get us a value within the range of 0 to 6, with each value being equally likely.

 In the below code, we generate the range 0 through 24  by doing 5 * rand5() + rand5().
 Then, we discard the values between 21  and 24, since they would otherwise make rand7() unfairly weighted towards 0 through 3.
 Finally, we mod by 7 to give us the values in the range 0 to 6 with equal probability.